B8-WealthCode StockMarketDip

 - In fact, if you understand how the market actually works, a major stock market dip might be some of the best financial news you could possibly receive.

-- The first thing Marcus realized is that human psychology is terrible at investing.
+- Here's why most people panic during crashes.And why smart investors think completely differently.The first thing Marcus realized is that human psychology is terrible at investing.

-- Humans are naturally wired to avoid pain more than pursue gains.
+- Humans are naturally wired to avoid pain more than pursue gains.Psychologists call this loss aversion.

-- Losing one thousand dollars emotionally hurts far more than gaining one thousand dollars feels good.
+- Losing $1,000 emotionally hurts far more than gaining $1,000 feels good.

-- When people see their portfolios dropping fast, emotions take over.Logic disappears.Suddenly everyone starts thinking:
+- That's why market crashes create panic.When people see their portfolios dropping fast, emotions take over, logic disappears.

-- “What if it keeps falling?”“What if I lose everything?”“I should get out before it gets worse.”
+- I should get out before it gets worse.

 - And that emotional reaction causes millions of investors to make the exact same mistake at the exact same time.

-- They sell at the bottom.Marcus realized something critical here.
+- They sell at the bottom.Marcus realized something critical here.A portfolio dropping in value is not the same thing as permanently losing money.

-- Every time, panic spread everywhere.And every time, markets eventually recovered and reached new highs later.
+- And every time, markets eventually recovered and reached new highs later.

-- Marcus discovered that the S&P 500 has never permanently failed to recover from a correction or crash in its history.That shocked him.
+- Marcus discovered that the S&P 500 has never permanently failed to recover from a correction or crash in its history.

-- Because financial news makes downturns feel permanent.But historically, they haven’t been.Then Marcus realized something even more important.
+- Because financial news makes downturns feel permanent.But historically, they haven't been.

-- A market dip is basically stocks going on sale.That’s it.The exact same companies suddenly become cheaper.
+- Then Marcus realized something even more important.A market dip is basically stocks going on sale.That's it.

-- Imagine your favorite store offering everything at thirty percent off.Most people would get excited.
+- The exact same companies suddenly become cheaper.Imagine your favorite store offering everything at 30% off.Most people would get excited.

 - But in investing, people react backwards.When prices rise, people feel safe buying.When prices fall, people panic.

-- Even though lower prices mathematically create better long-term opportunities.Marcus says this is one of the biggest mindset shifts investors ever need to make.
+- Even though lower prices mathematically create better long-term opportunities, Marcus says this is one of the biggest mindset shifts investors ever need to make.

 - Because your money now buys more shares.And more shares during downturns often become massive wealth later during recoveries.

-- That’s when Marcus started understanding dollar-cost averaging.This strategy changed how he handled volatility permanently.
+- That's when Marcus started understanding dollar cost averaging.This strategy changed how he handled volatility permanently.

-- Instead of trying to perfectly predict market bottoms, he kept investing consistently no matter what the market was doing.
+- Instead of trying to perfectly predict market bottoms, he kept investing consistently no matter what the market was doing.Up, he invested.

-- One panics during a thirty percent market correction and stops investing completely.The other continues buying every month during the crash.
+- One panics during a 30% market correction and stops investing completely.The other continues buying every month during the crash.Who wins long term?Usually the investor who kept buying.

-- Then when the market eventually recovered, those extra shares grew dramatically in value.Marcus saw this happen during the 2020 market crash.People who panic sold locked in losses.
+- Marcus saw this happen during the 2020 market crash.People who panic, sold, locked in losses.

-- Meanwhile investors who kept buying during the fear often recovered faster and ended up with larger gains afterward.That’s why legendary investors repeat the same advice constantly.
+- Meanwhile, investors who kept buying during the fear often recovered faster and ended up with larger gains afterward.That's why legendary investors repeat the same advice constantly.

-- Warren Buffett.John Bogle.Peter Lynch.Different investing styles.Same core idea.Market fear creates opportunity.
+- Warren Buffett, John Bogle, Peter Lynch.Different investing styles.Same core idea.Market fear creates opportunity.

-- Marcus realized wealthy investors often think differently during crashes because they understand one simple truth:Volatility is the price of long-term returns.
+- Marcus realized wealthy investors often think differently during crashes because they understand one simple truth.Volatility is the price of long term returns.

-- You don’t get strong long-term market growth without temporary declines sometimes.The short-term pain is part of the deal.
+- You don't get strong long term market growth without temporary declines sometimes.The short term pain is part of the deal.

-- And once Marcus accepted that mentally, market drops stopped feeling terrifying.They started feeling useful.
+- And once Marcus accepted that mentally, market drops stopped feeling terrifying.They started feeling useful.Now obviously that doesn't mean crashes feel emotionally easy.

-- Now obviously that doesn’t mean crashes feel emotionally easy.Nobody enjoys seeing portfolios drop.
+- Nobody enjoys seeing portfolios drop.

 - Marcus still feels uncomfortable sometimes during large downturns.But his behavior changed completely.